-In short, the strategy for the phone was simply at odds with Amazon’s DNA and its position in the world.
+In short, the Fire Phone strategy was at odds with Amazon’s DNA and its position in the world.

 Why would they pursue it?
 At the turn of the 2010s, mobile was the new ascending paradigm.
 Not owning the hardware on which people access your product posed an existential risk.
 The upside of getting this right was likely too big a deal to ignore.
 Facebook also made a short-lived swing at creating their own phone.

 Former members of the Fire Phone team described the development experience as building a phone for Bezos, rather than the customer.
 “Yes, there was heated debate about whether it was heading in the right direction.
 But at a certain point, you just think, Well, this guy has been right so many times before.”

 This is a common curse of success: it makes people believe that everything you touch will turn to gold, rather than understanding your circle of competence.
 Bezos may be a business mastermind, but a design savant he is not.

 Around the same time the Fire Phone was being developed, so was a smart speaker project, Echo, powered by a voice assistant called Alexa.
 When the phone failed, they took their learnings and developers to accelerate the efforts on Echo.
 Today, it makes up 70% of the smart speaker market.

 Amazon's Fire Phone failure freed them to focus on taking over the connected home.
 More importantly, it taught them to return to their winning playbook of premium products for non-premium pricing, and a horizontal strategy of putting Alexa on many devices, rather than tying it to a phone.